babelouest/glewlwyd/docs/docker/README.md

 ## Database and front-end app

-Aftern create docker container you need to configure [Database](../docs/INSTALL.md#initialise-database) and [Front end application](../INSTALL.md#front-end-application).
+After creating docker container you need to configure [Database](../docs/INSTALL.md#initialise-database) and [Front end application](../INSTALL.md#front-end-application).
 Remember to use files that correspond to your docker image version not master branch version.